ephiepark/ephiepark.github.io/_posts/2018-10-13-Setting-up-a-box.md

 yum install tmux
 ```

-add .tmux.conf file with the following content to enable mouse scroll and mouse click for pane change.
+add `~/.tmux.conf` file with the following content to enable mouse scroll and mouse click for pane change.
 ```
 # Make mouse useful in copy mode
 setw -g mode-mouse on